-Board-and-batten siding is often found in informal architectural styles, like country homes and churches.
+Board-and-batten siding is often found in informal architectural styles, such as country homes and churches.
 It was popular during the Victorian era as a pragmatic method of adding architectural detail to Carpenter Gothic structures.
 Today you can find board-and-batten siding combined with brick or stone exteriors and also combined with more traditional horizontal siding.

 Two contemporary uses can be found on opposite shores of the U.S. In the planned community of Celebration, Florida, established by the Disney Company in 1994, the siding is used in one of their house plans, a Neo-folk Victorian.
 Celebration was designed to express an ideal community of American architecture, and the "homey" look of this structure fulfills the vision—in spite of what actual building materials may be used.

 The second example of the contemporary use of board-and-batten siding can be found in northern California.
 Architect Cathy Schwabe used the vertical siding on a readers' retreat cottage, and the result is a much larger-looking house than it actually is.

-Board and batten are sold by a number of distributors, in an assortment of widths, and in a variety of materials—wood, composite, aluminum, vinyl, insulated or not.
-Remember that board and batten is not a construction material, and oftentimes the materials used will affect the overall final appearance.
+Board and batten are sold by a number of distributors in an assortment of widths and in a variety of materials—wood, composite, aluminum, vinyl, insulated or not.
+Remember that board and batten is not a construction material, and often the materials used will affect the overall final appearance.
 Wood choices can include cedar, pine, oak, and redwood.
 Vinyl is more affordable and will have lower maintenance than wood as it doesn't need to be painted or stained.

 Beware of inappropriately using board and batten as siding on an architectural style that historically would never have used it; this informal siding can easily make a historic old house look weird and out-of-place.
 Also, remember that boards and battens become siding because of how they are used.
 Today you can buy board and batten siding and even products like shutters.